1966 Australian federal election

-The 1966 Australian federal election was held in Australia on 26 November 1966.
+A federal election was held in Australia on 26 November 1966.
 All 124 seats in the House of Representatives were up for election.
 There was no Senate election until the 1967 Australian Senate election.
 The incumbent Liberal–Country coalition government, led by Prime Minister Harold Holt, won an increased majority over the opposition Labor Party, led by Arthur Calwell, in a landslide.
 The Liberal–Country coalition two-party-preferred vote was 56.90%, its highest in its history.

 This was the first and only time that a Federal Government won an eighth consecutive term in office.